FAQs

 Governance exists to increase transparency and align decision making for planning, policy and operations to meet business objectives, ascertain that risks are managed appropriately, and verify that resources are being used responsibly and strategically.
 The One Washington program touches all aspects of the state's government.
 Accordingly, the program governance structure includes a diverse set of agency representatives.

-The One Washington program governance includes the executive sponsor - Pat Lashway, OFM Deputy Director - the Executive Steering Committee, the Business Transformation Board, Advisory Committees for Change Management, Data Governance, Technical, Finance, Procurement, Budget and Human Resources & Payroll.
-Additionally, we have partnered with an independent quality assurance contractor, Bluecrane, who is responsible for producing reports that are available on the OCIO's One Washington dashboard.
+The One Washington program governance includes the Executive Sponsor, the Executive Steering Committee, the Executive Program Director, the Change Control Committee, Project Workstream Leads, and Advisory Committees.
+Additionally, we have partnered with an independent quality assurance contractor, who is responsible for producing reports that are available on the OCIO's One Washington dashboard.

 Agency support team network